Young green leaves on a branch with sunlight in the background

 Modern science isn’t the first place these insights appeared.

-Many wisdom traditions—from Daoist understandings of life force (often called chi), to contemplative practices that track breath and energy, to lineages that explored erotic and creative vitality—recognized aliveness as something to be cultivated through attention, circulation, and relationship.
+Many wisdom traditions—from Daoist understandings of life force, to contemplative practices that track breath and energy, to lineages that explored erotic and creative vitality—recognized aliveness as something cultivated through attention, circulation, and relationship.

-These traditions aren’t treated here as literal explanations or belief systems.
-They’re honored as early phenomenologists—people who paid exquisite attention to lived experience long before we had MRI machines or psychological models.
+These traditions aren’t treated here as belief systems.
+They’re honored as early phenomenologists—people who paid exquisite attention to living experience long before we had modern models.

 What matters more than any model